 Many family members give into their addicted loved one’s demands, doing anything to keep the peace and not upset the person.
 Unfortunately, this turns into an unhealthy, codependent relationship.
 The enabler approach is rarely helpful to people who need to end their substance misuse.
 It also is not helpful for the people who love and care about them.

-If you have a loved one in rehab who wants to leave early, be sure that you establish healthy boundaries with the person as well as yourself and reinforce them.
+If you have a loved one in rehab battling a drug addiction who wants to leave early, be sure that you establish healthy boundaries with the person as well as yourself and reinforce them.